MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_06_Working_with_variables_arrays_and_hash_tables.md

 ---
 lab:
   title: 'Lab: Using variables, arrays, and hash tables in PowerShell'
   module: 'Module 6: Working with variables, arrays, and hash tables'
+  description: After using variables and arrays, you plan to practice working with hash tables.
+You want to learn how working with hash tables differs from arrays and array lists.
+  duration: 45 minutes
+  level: 200
+  islab: true
 ---

 # Lab: Using variables, arrays, and hash tables in PowerShell